sapegin/social-likes/Contributing.md

 ## Submitting pull requests

 1. Create a new branch, please don’t work in master directly.
 2. Add failing tests (if there’re any tests in project) for the change you want to make.
-Run tests (usually `grunt` or `npm test`) to see the tests fail.
+Run tests (see below) to see the tests fail.
 3. Hack on.
 4. Run tests to see if the tests pass.
 Repeat steps 2–4 until done.
 5. Update the documentation to reflect any changes.